Hurricane-k/carry-bio/content/posts/blog9/index.md

 4. Python: Compared with other languages, Python development communtiy provides some third-party packages to support .idf format files, which will facilitate the procedure.

 5. Eppy: The first time I found this package, I was really excited.
 That is a wonderful bridge between EnergyPlus and Python.
 EnergyPlus has built-in Python API though, but I never use it.
 I prefer using Eppy.
-You can go to the website to see this powerful tool (link in reference).
+You can go to the [official website](https://eppy.readthedocs.io/en/latest/Main_Tutorial.html) to appreciate its power.

 # Additional Illustration